 The biotechnology industry is characterized by intense and dynamic competition to develop new technologies and proprietary therapies.
 Any product candidates that we successfully develop and commercialize will have to compete with existing therapies and new therapies that may become available in the future.
 We believe that our proprietary gamma-delta T cell platform and our product candidates, strategic collaborations and scientific and clinical expertise may provide us with competitive advantages.
-However, we face potential competition from various sources, including larger and better-funded pharmaceutical, specialty pharmaceutical and biotechnology companies, as well as from academic institutions, governmental agencies and public and private research institutions.
+However, we face potential competition from various sources, including larger and betterfunded pharmaceutical, specialty pharmaceutical and biotechnology companies, as well as from academic institutions, governmental agencies and public and private research institutions.
 The key competitive factors affecting the success of any product that may be approved by regulators will include the efficacy, safety profile, pricing, method of administration and level of promotional activity.

-Our competitors in the field of gamma-delta T cell therapy include Adaptate Biotherapeutics Ltd, Adicet Bio, Inc. American Gene Technologies International Inc., CytoMed Therapeutics Pte Ltd, Editas Medicine, Inc., GammaDelta Therapeutics Limited, ImCheck Therapeutics SAS, Immatics Biotechnologies GmbH, Lava Therapeutics B.V., Leucid Bio Ltd, PhosphoGam Inc., Sandhill Therapeutics, Inc. and Shattuck Labs, Inc., all of which remain preclinical.
-Two competitors, Gadeta BV and TC BioPharm Limited, have initiated Phase 1 clinical trials but have terminated the programs due to COVID-19 or have not provided any recent updates.
+Our competitors in the field of gamma-delta T cell therapy include Adaptate Biotherapeutics Ltd, American Gene Technologies International Inc., CytoMed Therapeutics Pte Ltd, Editas Medicine, Inc., Enochian BioSciences, Inc. GammaDelta Therapeutics Limited, ImCheck Therapeutics SAS, Immatics Biotechnologies GmbH, Lava Therapeutics B.V., Leucid Bio Ltd, PhosphoGam Inc., Sandhill Therapeutics, Inc. and Shattuck Labs, Inc., all of which remain preclinical.
+Four competitors, Adicet Bio, Inc., Avalon Globocare Corp., Gadeta BV and TC BioPharm Limited, have initiated Phase 1 clinical trials.
 Our gamma-delta T cell product candidates may also compete with other cell and molecule-based immunotherapy approaches using and/or targeting natural killer cells, T-cells and dendritic cells.